-You can choose from 15 Majors that lead to a Bachelor of Arts (B.A.) or Bachelor of Science (B.Sc.) degree.
+You can choose from 16 majors that lead to a Bachelor of Arts (B.A), or Bachelor of Science (B.Sc), or the Bachelor of Laws (LL.B) degree.

 You will also find a broad selection of Minors and a variety of concentrations that allows you earn a broad-based degree.